Rtoony/survey-data-system/README.md

 ### 4. Import Your First DXF
 1. Go to **DXF Tools**
-2. Create or select a drawing
+2. Create or select a project
 3. Choose an import pattern (optional)
 4. Upload your DXF file
 5. View classification statistics